jeremytammik/the_building_coder_blog/a/2067_room_phase_da_web.md

-One sliver of hope on possibly handling the collapse that it predicts in the coming decades is offered by [Sam Altman's Three Observations](https://blog.samaltman.com/three-observations) on the rapid and accelerating AI evolution we are observing, providing a very exciting optimistic outlook into the near future.
+One sliver of hope on possibly handling the collapse that it predicts in the coming decades is offered by [Sam Altman's Three Observations](https://blog.samaltman.com/three-observations) on the rapid and accelerating AI evolution we are observing, providing an exciting optimistic outlook into the near future.
 He compares the development of AI with [Moore's law](https://en.wikipedia.org/wiki/Moore%27s_law), which notes that computing power increased expobnentially by a factor of 2 every 18 months.